-Pick up about half a dozen of these outdoor bean bag chairs so that everyone has someplace to sit.
+Pick up about half a dozen of these comfortable bean bag chairs so that everyone has someplace to sit.
 Many of them are large enough to fit two adults or several children at a time.

 Look for Ways to Incorporate Low Lighting Into the Mix